SanketsMane/Updated-Code/README.md

+Update: 29.06.2025 - Hey everyone!
+Part two was published two days ago and has a total length of 12 hours.
+I want to thank you all for supporting me and the channel.
+If you have any questions, just ping me on Discord or send me an email.
+Thanks, and enjoy your day! 🫶🏻

 Update: 24.06.2025 - Part two is almost finished 6 hours have alredy been edited. this will be a 20+ hours video.

 Hey everyone 👋